 Part B of the Network Code requires Network Rail to operate a system for monitoring train performance and which, amongst other things, must accurately record the times at which trains arrive at, depart from or pass Recording Points, along with the difference between those times and the corresponding times published in the Working Timetable.
 The Performance Data Accuracy Code governs the interpretation of the phrase 'accurately record' in that context.
 It also provides a mechanism for agreeing and notifying changes in standards, including the characteristics of Recording Points.

 1 Definitions

-1.1 In this Code, the following definitions apply except where the context requires a different meaning:- on systems-based, rather than human, timings;
+1.1 In this Code, the following definitions apply except where the context requires a different meaning:- on April 1st each year;